 S&C provides sophisticated estate and personal planning to individuals and families, including the planning and preparation of wills, trust indentures and related estate-planning documents.
 S&C also assists clients with estate and trust administration matters and sophisticated tax planning involving family limited partnerships, sale and loan techniques, insurance planning and the creation and administration of holding companies.
 S&C advises on personal planning matters including residential real estate transactions and the purchase and sale of aircrafts and aircraft interests and charitable giving.

-One of the first international law firms, S&C has advised individuals, families and trustees worldwide on U.S.-related legal matters for more than 130 years.
-These representations require effective coordination with advisers in the family’s “home” jurisdictions, relevant trust centers and other regions where the family has interests.
+One of the first international law firms, S&C has advised individuals, families and trustees worldwide on U.S.-related legal matters for more than 135 years.
+These representations require effective coordination with counsel, tax and business advisers in the family's “home” country or countries, and in the relevant trust centers and other jurisdictions in which the family may have interests.

 Transactional Matters for Family Businesses